A Description of the Various Functionality and Master Settings That can be Controlled by a Study Administrator

 When users open a subject to view records, the system default view is the full visit schedule grid table.
 This setting makes it so only one visit at a time can be viewed.
 This is helpful for large visit schedules to prevent slowness of page loading every time a user opens a subject's casebook.

-Enable Next-Generation Forms - Updates forms to the more modern interface made available in 2023.
+Enable Next-Generation Forms - Updates forms to a more modern interface that was made available in November 2023, and is advised for use on all new studies beyond that date.
 Read more here.

 Hide Subject Progress Status Bar - Prevents the subject status from displaying on the subject manager screen, for studies where visit schedules or required forms are not applicable.